ibm-z-oss-oda/aniso8601/README.rst

   >>> aniso8601.get_datetime_resolution('1977-06-10T12') == aniso8601.resolution.TimeResolution.Hours
   True

-Note that datetime resolutions map to :code:`TimeResolution` as a valid datetime cannot have no time members so the resolution mapping is the same.
+Note that datetime resolutions map to :code:`TimeResolution` as a valid datetime must have at least one time member so the resolution mapping is equivalent.

 Parsing dates
 -------------